PerDalsten/MusicLibrary/README.txt

 UI:http://localhost:9080/MusicLibrary/albums/index.xhtml (or just http://localhost:9080/MusicLibrary)

-For Wildfly default port is 8080.
+For Wildfly and Glassfish default port is 8080.

 QA